gphuang/gphuang.github.io/research.md

 permalink: /research/
 ---

-It all started with a project during my final year at University, to design a software system to help student to speak standard English.
-From there it has been an enriching journey in human language technologies, working particularly pronunciation modeling and language modeling.
+It has been an enriching journey in human language technologies, working particularly acoustic and language models.
-The purpose of this page is to outline the main topics on which I publish my research results.
+This page outlines the main research topics and results.

 ## Topics